Barrentd/Tools/README.md

 #### To use sudo :

-Use the usermod command to add the user to the sudo group.
+Use this command to add the user to the sudo group.

 ```bash
 sudo adduser <username> sudo